sevenval/flat-docs/reference/functions/ldap-query.md

 The `ldap-query()` function connects to an LDAP server with the given `url`, `rdn` and `rdnPassword`.
 It then performs a query by the given `search`.
-An [OXN](/reference/templating/oxn.md) JSON array is returned with objects containing the found entities' `dn` and additional attributes given by `attributes`.
+An [OXN](/reference/templating/oxn.md) JSON array is returned with objects containing `dn` and additional attributes given by `attributes` of all the entities that were found.
-If no entities match the query an empty node-set is returned.
+If no entities match the query, an empty node-set is returned.

 ## Parameters